-For beginners, it is common to forget to make some minor adjustments constantly.
-When you forget this, it means you will have to restart the project again on the other machine.
+It is common for beginners to forget to make minor adjustments constantly.
+You will have to restart the project again on the other machine when you forget this.
 This can become repetitive and demoralizing over time.
 A lathe mill combo will help to bring back some of the joy involved in creating something different and high quality.

 People have turned to lathe mill combo machines to solve this dilemma.
-These machines are multi-purpose and help the consumer save time, workspace, and energy.
-It’s a complex machine to build but well worth the advantages it provides.
+These multi-purpose machines help the consumer save time, workspace, and energy.
+It’s a complex machine to build but well worth its advantages.

-It’s needless to say, a lathe mill combo is one of the best benchtop tools that an artisan can have.
-Using this, take your work to a whole another level without sacrificing too much floor space.
+It’s needless to say; a lathe mill combo is one of the best benchtop tools that an artisan can have.
+Using this, take your work to another level without sacrificing floor space.

 What is the difference between milling and turning?

 When a lathe needs to remove some material from a rotating workpiece with a cutting tool, it can be done by turning.
-The item being worked on moves through turning while the cutting tool will remain stationary.
+The item being worked on moves through turning while the cutting tool remains stationary.
 This allows for a consistent level of cutting in the same position.